-Investment properties comprise investment interest in land and buildings (including integral plant and equipment) held for the purpose of letting to produce rental income.
+Investment properties comprise investment interest in land and buildings (including integral plant and equipment) held for the purpose of letting to produce rental income, including properties that are under construction for future use as investment properties.

 Initially, investment properties are measured at cost including transaction costs.
 Subsequent to initial recognition, the investment properties are stated at fair value.
+Fair value of investment properties is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Gains and losses arising from changes in the fair values of investment properties are recognised in profit and loss in the period in which they arise.